drudge/esphome-smartmatrix/README.md

 ![219930526-6cdd91fe-4f57-40fa-a8c9-399ac05e1864](https://user-images.githubusercontent.com/72890/219930692-824a2063-1788-4628-8d7f-fdbc240b5191.png)

-[SmartMatrix-ESP32](https://github.com/acvigue/SmartMatrix-ESP32) firmware for the internet connected display running on [ESPHome](https://esphome.io/index.html).
+[SmartMatrix](https://github.com/acvigue/SmartMatrix-ESP32) firmware for the internet connected display using [ESPHome](https://esphome.io/index.html).

-* Requires the [SmartMatrixServer](https://github.com/drudge/smart-matrix-server) to function.
+* Requires the [SmartMatrix server](https://github.com/drudge/smart-matrix-server) to function.
-* Built on the work by [acvique](https://github.com/acvigue/SmartMatrix-ESP32).
 * Applets are written in [Starlark](https://github.com/google/starlark-go/blob/master/doc/spec.md) using the [Pixlet](https://tidbyt.dev/docs/build/build-for-tidbyt) runtime.
 * The matrix display is powered by [ESP32-HUB75-MatrixPanel-DMA](https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-DMA).
 * The [ESP32 Trinity](https://esp32trinity.com/) by Brian Lough is a great board to use with SmartMatrix.
 * This [64x32 panel from Waveshare](https://www.waveshare.com/rgb-matrix-p3-64x32.htm?amazon) works great with the library and is reasonably priced.
+* Based on work by [acvique](https://github.com/acvigue/SmartMatrix-ESP32).

 # Pinouts